2021–22 Major League Baseball lockout: Week of March 7

 Negotiations continued formally on March 10.
 The two sides reached an agreement regarding the international draft, something that halted negotiations a day prior.
 Following this agreement, the league made a full counter-proposal which saw its proposed pre-arbitration bonus pool rise from $40 million to $50 million.
-The players' union voted 26-12 to accept the league's proposal.
+The players' union voted 26–12 to accept the league's proposal.
 During a meeting at 6:00 p.m.
 EST, MLB team owners voted unanimously to ratify the new collective bargaining agreement.
 The lockout was officially lifted one hour later at 7:00 p.m.
 EST.

+Final agreement

+The new collective bargaining agreement will last for five years.
+The provisons agreed to are as follows: